 How do we send emails or SMS/text messages to an inmate?

-You will need to set up an account (how to videos are available on that site for you to view).
-ALL Incoming/ Outgoing correspondences are scanned by a third party service provider and/or Manitowoc County Jail staff before transmission is complete.
-If a correspondence is flagged (contains questionable verbiage/ content), it will not be delivered.
+Follow the instructions, after setting up your account.
+ALL incoming/ outgoing correspondences are scanned by a third party service provider and/or Manitowoc County Jail staff before transmission is complete.
+If a correspondence is flagged (contains questionable verbiage/ content), it will be denied.

 How do I send an inmate mail?